Skip to content

 Ohio Game Warden FAQ

 How much does a game warden make in Ohio?
 The BLS does not separately report Ohio wage data.
-Verify current pay with the Ohio Department of Natural Resources, and see our salary by state page for states with reported data.
+Verify current pay with the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Ohio?
 Minimum age 21, High school diploma + core coursework, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft for official current standards.

 How long does it take to become a game warden in Ohio?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Ohio?
 The Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft.
 Visit https://ohiodnr.gov for current openings.